supimon/webpack-pug-sass/HOW_TO.md

 ##### Developing
 2. Open the folder `my-repo` in your code editor because that one contains the source code.
+3. run 'yarn install'
-3. Start the `development server` of the project with `yarn run dev` (if you want to test the development server in your local network, you should run `yarn run dev-network` instead and with the IP of your host computer, you can access to the website in your other devices)
+4. Start the `development server` of the project with `yarn run dev` (if you want to test the development server in your local network, you should run `yarn run dev-network` instead and with the IP of your host computer, you can access to the website in your other devices)
 5. Check the available [routes](#routes) of your website.
 6. Perform all the modifications you need